 Day 2 Yangon

 On arrival at Yangon Airport, our coach transfers us to the Parkroyal Yangon Hotel (4T) or Chatrium Hotel Royal Lake (4T).
 Yangon, formerly known as Rangoon, is a charming and relatively quiet city and its impressive colonial and spiritual heritage makes it one of the most fascinating in Southeast Asia.
-Later, we transfer to Yangon Railways station to take a ride on the city’s circular train through the outskirts of town, giving you a unique opportunity to observe the lively, colourful lifestyle of the local people.
+Later, we transfer to Yangon Central Railway Station to take a ride on the city’s circular train through the outskirts of town, giving you a unique opportunity to observe the lively, colourful lifestyle of the local people.
 We visit a local tea shop for a chance to experience an integral part of Burmese life: drinking tea!
 This evening we enjoy a guided visit to Shwedagon Pagoda, the most revered Buddhist temple in Myanmar.
 Local legend states that the original structure was built 2,500 years ago.
 Enjoy breathtaking views of the golden stupa from this vantage point and enjoy an oil lighting ceremony.